Garland defends school board memo amid Republican criticism

 The letter documented more than 20 instances of threats, harassment, disruption, and acts of intimidation in California, Florida, Georgia, New Jersey, Ohio and other states.
 It cited the September arrest of an Illinois man for aggravated battery and disorderly conduct for allegedly striking a school official at a meeting.
 In Michigan, a meeting was disrupted when a man performed a Nazi salute to protest masking.

-Garland has said parents have the right to express their concerns to school boards but his primary concern is if that devolves into violence or when threats emerge.
+When asked if he would disavow the memo he wrote in light of the board's apology, Garland stressed that the reports of violence detailed in the letter remain of concern to the DOJ.
+The memo itself does not mention the words "domestic terrorism."

+“The language in the letter that they disavow is language was never included in my memo and never would have been," Garland said Wednesday.
+"I did not adopt every concern that they had in their letter.
+I adopted only the concern about violence and threats of violence.
+That hasn’t changed."

 During questioning Wednesday, Garland said that making a Nazi salute would be protected under the First Amendment.
-He also acknowledged that he did not have an accounting of the number of incidents.
+He also acknowledged that he did not have an accounting of the number of incidents – an admission that Republicans seized on in an attempt to show Garland's directive was unnecesary.

-At least two Republican senators – Sens.
-Tom Cotton of Arkansas and Josh Hawley of Missouri – called for Garland to resign over his handling of the memo.
+At least two Republican senators – Cotton and Hawley – called for Garland to resign over his handling of the memo.

 “This is shameful,” Cotton exclaimed.
 “You should resign in disgrace.”